ksindi/managers-playbook/README.md

         1. What are your top priorities this week?
         1. What will success look like?
         1. What are obstacles?
-1. Encourage your direct reports to bring up topics in 1-1.
+1. Encourage your direct reports to bring up topics in 1-1:
     <img src="images/1_1s.jpg" width="400">
+1. See [getting more from your one on ones](https://medium.com/@sbourke/getting-more-from-your-1-1s-8f71996e286e) by [sbourke](https://medium.com/@sbourke) for more thoughts on effective one on ones.

 ## Coaching